ERG-SEZ/ERG-SEZ/README.md

-# Covid Project - SQL Analysis
+# Covid Data Analysis with SQL

 ## Introduction
 This project uses SQL to analyze data related to the Covid pandemic.
 Two tables were used - coviddeaths and covidvaccinations - to calculate key metrics such as infection rates, death rates, and vaccination rates.